After Bolton fireworks, Trump picks low-key Robert O'Brien for top job

 People close to the White House said Trump was looking for someone who would manage the national security process, voice opinions behind the scenes but not go public with differences.

-One of the most prominent hostage cases on which O’Brien has working is that of Austin Tice, a freelance journalist who was abducted in Syria in August 2012 while reporting on the uprising against President Bashar al-Assad and is believed by the U.S. government to be alive.
+One of the most prominent hostage cases O’Brien has worked on is that of Austin Tice, a freelance journalist believed by the U.S. government to be alive who was abducted in Syria in August 2012 while reporting on the uprising against President Bashar al-Assad.

 Tice’s parents, Marc and Debra Tice, praised what they described as O’Brien’s quiet, dogged efforts to win their son’s release.